steffenyount/DrumCircle/README.md

 1.0.2 Fixed a compile bug for R5 and changed the MIME types to comply more with standards

 1.0.3 Imported to GitHub, updated license, fixed some spelling, and updated the README

+1.0.4 Adapted to run on the Haiku OS.
+Thank you, David Karoly!